 Jogo de Bola which is located in the same building as the restaurant and reception.
 A contemporary and minimalist building where all rooms are accompanied by a private veranda.
-From the wooden panels inspired by the traditional Algarvian reixas to the terracotta floor tiles, sundried in the Algarve, the attention to detail is noticeable.
+From the wooden panels inspired by the traditional Algarvian reixas to the terracotta floor tiles, sundried in the Algarve.
+The attention to detail is both beautiful and noticeable.

 Cabanas boast spacious patios and are ideal for those wanting to soak up the sun in an area all to themselves.
-Located adjacent to the functional garden these rooms are designed with tranquillity in mind.
-A great option if you have a small child with you as there are only three rooms in this location offering slightly more space and privacy.
+Located adjacent to the functional garden, the rooms are designed with tranquillity in mind.
+A great option if you have a small child with you as there are only three rooms in this location which offers slightly more space and privacy.

 Casa Mae is where we opted for.
-When we booked back in April/ May when the refurbished house hadn’t even opened yet.
-It features a communal sitting room and during our sty hosted a pop-up restaurant.
-The character of the house has been left by working with the building to transform is rather than against it.
+When we booked back in April/ May the refurbished house hadn’t even opened yet.
+It features a communal sitting room and during our stay, it hosted a pop-up restaurant.
+The character of the house has been incorporated into the renovations which bring the features to life.

 We stayed in the room; Miradouro

-Immediately the statement printed headboard had me wondering how I could bullshit myself into believing it would be economical to re-cover ours at home.
+Immediately the statement printed headboard had me wondering how I could talk myself into believing it would be economical to re-cover ours at home.
 Unfortunately for me, I still can’t find a way to justify it.. maybe one day.
-I loved the simplicity of the room; mainly white with wooden detailing and pops of that gorgeous sky blue printed pattern.
+I loved the simplicity of the room; mainly white with wooden detailing and pops of that gorgeous sky-blue printed pattern.
 Our room was really cosy and well designed to be both functional and aesthetically pleasing, the vinyl player was a bonus.

 Miradouro is described as a bath lovers dream, and they didn’t lie.
-The tub is huge, and the large window, beautiful leafy green plant, and spacious room make it even easier to unwind.
+The tub is huge, and the large window combined with beautiful leafy green plants, make it even easier to unwind.

 In My Mind, I Aim To Always Be Poolside